Skała

-Skala is one of the oldest town of Lesser Poland.
+Skala is one of the oldest towns in Lesser Poland.
 In the early 13th century, it was a defensive gord, known as Scala and Magna Schala.
-Its name (the Polish word skala means rock in English) probably comes from a rocky hill above the Pradnik river valley.
+Its name (the Polish word skała means rock in English) probably comes from a rocky hill above the Pradnik river valley.

 History

 During the period known as Fragmentation of Poland (1148–1320), Skala was the object of frequent clashes between the Piast dynasty princes.
 In 1228, a battle took place here between the army of Silesian prince Henry I the Bearded and Mazovian duke Konrad I of Masovia.
 The Silesians won, forcing Mazovian units to retreat from Lesser Poland.
 Skala received Środa Śląska rights on November 10, 1267, due to efforts of Salomea, the sister of duke Boleslaw V the Chaste.
 The town itself was located in the area of earlier village of Stańków (Stankoy), and became home to a monastery of the Order of Poor Ladies, who came here in the 1260s.

 In the late Middle Ages Skała prospered, due to a convenient location on a merchant route from Kraków to Greater Poland.
 The town belonged to Kraków Voivodeship, and was a local center of trade, with several guilds and a brewery, whose beer was popular in Kraków.
 The town was famous for its shoemakers and butchers, who delivered their produce to the markets at Kraków.
 Skała burned in several fires (1611, 1737, 1763, 1810, 1914), and in 1580, its population was 218.
 In the year 1596, there were 92 houses at Skała, and a school.
 Like almost all towns in Lesser Poland, Skała was destroyed during the Swedish invasion of Poland (1655–1660).

 In 1794, after the Battle of Racławice, Tadeusz Kościuszko designed Skała as a fortified camp, protecting northern approaches to the city of Kraków.
 On May 18, 1794, Prussian Army attacked and captured Skała.
 After the Partitions of Poland, the town briefly belonged to the Habsburg Empire, and in 1815 – 1915, it was part of Russian-controlled Congress Poland.
 As a result, the town was cut off from Kraków, which remained part of Austrian Galicia.
 Due to the proximity of the sealed border, the development of Skała was stopped for more than 100 years, as both Russian and Austrian governments did not promote mutual trade.